Saturday, October 29, 2016

 Aroma and Flavor – 1.5 out of 3 mugs

-My first impression was HOLY COW, there is 85 mg of sodium.
-This would not surprise me coming from Pepsi.
+My first impression was that HOLY COW has 85 mg of sodium.
+This would not surprise me, coming from Pepsi.
 Anything to increase cravings to drink more.

 The opening was a pleasure.
-It had a real rooty aroma, actually really pronounced.
+It had an authentic rooty aroma, actually really pronounced.
 At first drink, I understood why.
-For some reason a birch beer has a stronger aroma.
+For some reason, birch beer has a stronger aroma.
 This has more characteristics of a birch beer than root beer.
-Typically Birch beer is made from oil distilled from the sap of birch trees, and that makes for the dry taste.
+Typically, Birch beer is made from oil distilled from the sap of birch trees, making for a dry taste.

-The first drink solidified my thoughts of this being mild carbonation, dry and low sweetener flavor.
-It left my mouth quite dry.
-Not sure if that is from the higher amount of sodium or some other ingredient.
-The more I consumed the beverage, my mouth grew increasingly dry.
-This scored a little higher than I really believe it would deserve, but it is a blend that is middle of the road.
+The first drink solidified my thoughts of mild carbonation, dryness, and a low sweetener flavor.
+It left my mouth quite dry, possibly from the higher amount of sodium or some other ingredient.
+The more I consumed the beverage, the more my mouth grew increasingly dry.
+This scored slightly higher than it would deserve, but it is a blend in the middle of the road.

 What, there is foam here?
-Sorry I blinked so I tried a second time.
-There it is but like magic, it was gone.
+Sorry, I blinked, so I tried a second time.
+There it was, but like magic, it was gone.

 Zip – 1.25 out of 3 mugs

 This was rather dry and uneventful.
 I could taste the stevia, which I am familiar with as I occasionally use stevia in mineral water.
-This is not far from that taste, if the carbonation was lower.
+This is close to that taste if the carbonation was lower.
 This beverage is on the lower side of carbonation.

 Post Consumption Impression – 1.25 out of 3 mugs

-This is worth a try if you like a dry, lower calorie beverage with stevia.
+This is worth a try if you like a dry, lower-calorie beverage with stevia.
 This is not overall to my liking.
-I would not turn it down for a free bottle, but would spend money for so many other brews.
+I would not turn it down for a free bottle, but I would spend money for so many other brews.

 Would I recommend this at 4.5 out of 12 mugs?